OneTimeUser/intro-web-comp-principles/docs/assignments/assignment-5/README.md

-# Wireframing-5
+# Vector Graphics: Assignment-5

-DUE MARCH 27
+### Due Mar 15

 ### Wireframing

 In this assignment, you will decide on a concept for your next website, do some cursory research and gather reference sites, draw a site map, and create a website wireframe.

 ### Part 1

 Whereas your first website was about you or some other topic, this one should be about a topic of your choosing with a function of your choosing.
 Some examples of subjects include a hobby or collection, a specific type of food, a subculture you’re familiar with, or a place that you have specific knowledge about.
 This could also be a portfolio site or something else.
 Once you’ve decided what your website will be about, write a paragraph of at least 100 words describing your topic and how it will be presented on the Web.
 This should include information on what the site is, who it is meant for, as well as any additional and crucial information you would like to include.

 ### Part 2